BootyChu/BootyChu/README.md

 - 🌱 I’m currently learning **React, Node.js, ROS, Algorithm complexity**

-- 👯 I’m looking to collaborate on **Contributing to large open-source projects and following developing new technical skills :D**
+- 👯 I’m looking to collaborate on **Contributing to large open-source projects and developing new technical skills :D**

 - 🤝 I’m looking for help with **Express/REST API Development**